LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 ## About Me

-I am a MS student at Sapienza University of Rome with a passion for cutting-edge research in deep learning.
-Specifically, I aim to address limitations of deep learning that hinder its practical application.
+I am a MSc student at Sapienza University of Rome with a passion for cutting-edge research in deep learning.
+Specifically, I aim to address scalability limitations of deep learning that hinder its practical application.
 Feel free to connect for collaborations or just to exchange ideas.

 ## Research Interests